Skip to content

 • You will be asked if you want to add Docker Compose files.
 Select No.

-• Open Dockerfile and replace
+• Open Dockerfile and remove --platform=$BUILDPLATFORM from the FROM instruction.

 Dockerfile Build Platform